Syrian–Turkish border clashes during the Syrian civil war: Mandate by Turkish parliament

-On 4 October 2012, the Turkish parliament, the Grand National Assembly of Turkey passed a motion by a vote of 320-129 authorizing the use of military ground troops to enter "foreign countries" for operations.
+On 4 October 2012 the Grand National Assembly of Turkey, the Turkish parliament, passed a motion by a vote of 320-129 authorizing the use of military ground troops to enter "foreign countries" for operations.
 The one-year mandate, according to Turkish officials, is not expected to be carried out.

 October 2012 incidents

 Six batteries of NATO-backed missile defense systems set up in southeastern Turkey to protect against aerial attacks from war-torn Syria.